jeremyruppel/hoagie/README.md

 > [![NPM version][npm-badge]][npm]
 > [![Build Status][travis-badge]][travis-ci]

 **hoagie** provides a nice way to organize your command-line applications into subcommands.
-Hoagie leverages npm to greatly simplify the creation of git-style subcommand apps, like 37signals' [sub][1].
+Hoagie leverages node and npm to greatly simplify the creation of git-style subcommand apps, like 37signals' [sub][1].
 It is language-agnostic and does not parse arguments for you, so you can write your subcommands in whatever language you want.

 **Features:**